 six months and I finally decided to give it a shot.
 I spent hours and hours at the casino playing a wide variety of games and the experience helped me fine

 tune my game.
-During my time as a prop, I started playing No Limit cash games and eventually took on additional duties as one of the No Limit Hosts.
+During my time as a prop, I started playing No Limit cash games and eventually took on additional duties as a No Limit Host.

 When Bicycle Casino started a live Internet broadcast in 2005, they asked me if I'd be one of the commentators.
 The show would feature one cash game

 (usually No Limit Hold'em) and two commentators would discuss the hands while they were being played.
 I accepted the job and performed this duty in

 addition to my prop duties.
 The show eventually got picked up by the Poker Channel and was edited and aired under the name "The L.A.
 Poker Scene."

 At the end of 2005, I decided to focus more on playing and especially working on my website, because it had taken off beyond my wildest dreams and made

 up the bulk of my income, so I left my job at the Bike.
 Unfortunately my plans were slowed when I spent 2006 recovering from cancer.
 I have been cancer